hrk4649/hello_serverless_aws/README.md

 }
 ```

-you can find the following resources were created on AWS.
+you can find the following resources created on AWS.

 - Lambda
 - API Gateway to call the function